lehrblogger/lehrblogger.com-octopress/source/_posts/2009-02-25-times-open.md

   - events
   - ITP
   - web ideas
+excerpt: "The NYT's first API conference, with a keynote by Tim O'Reilly."
+show_excerpt: true
 updates:
   - date: 2009-03-01
     body: "The Times has written a short [blog post](http://open.blogs.nytimes.com/2009/02/26/open-doors-open-minds/) about the event."